feral-dot-io/leptos-chartistry/README.md

 ## TODO

-- Panic if colour scheme with zero colours is used.
 - Colours
     - Need a general write up on difficulties
     - Stacked colours iterate but should use sequential colours with "min step by" fn